This Portland house flipping guide will help new and active house flippers do business successfully in this city.

 |New Home Starts||14,504 and 5 year growth rate of 18%|

-Washington County: On average, 0.93% of a property’s assessed fair market value is collected as property tax here.
-About 3.4% of resident’s yearly income is paid by Washington County as property tax.
+On average, 0.93% of a property’s assessed fair market value is collected as property tax in Washington County.
+About 3.4% of resident’s yearly income is paid as property tax.

-Multnomah County: On average, 0.99% of a property’s assessed fair market value as property tax.
+On average, 0.99% of a property’s assessed fair market value as property tax in Multnomah County.
 About 3.96% of residents’ yearly income is paid as property tax residents in this county.

 Get a Homestead Exemption to help protect your home from being repossessed in the case of a property tax lien because of unpaid Multnomah County property taxes.